conducive333/spreadsheet-memory-benchmarking/libremem/README.md

             ```
             <prefix>-<size>.ods
             ```
+        - `OUTPUT_PATH` : Specifies where to dump the output of the script
         - `FV_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`)
         - `VO_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`)
-        - `OUTPUT_PATH` : The path to a directory where all experimental folders will be created
-        - `OUTDIR_NAME` : The name of the directory to write results to (overwites any existing file(s) with the same name without warning)
         - `POLLSECONDS` : The minimum number of seconds to wait before collecting another memory measurement
-        - `SOFFICE_PATH`: The absolute path to soffice
+        - `SOFFICEPATH` : The absolute path to soffice

     - Outputs: